Dr. Kori Lea Filipek

-Her other research interests include infectious disease; mobility and dietary isotope analyses; the bioarchaeology of care; mental illness in antiquity; mobilities of infection; non-adult palaeopathology; and bioarchaeological ethics.
+Her research interests include infectious disease; mobility and dietary isotope analyses; the bioarchaeology of care; mental illness in antiquity; mobilities of infection; non-adult palaeopathology; and bioarchaeological ethics.

 She currently serves as the Director and Program Coordinator for Transylvania Bioarchaeology and is one of the Principle Investigators for the Jucu Necropolis Project (skeletal analysis).